Argentine Foreigner's Identity card

 The Argentina foreigner's identity card (DNI para Extranjeros) was a document issued to non-Argentine citizens living in Argentina.

-Prior to the "DNI libreta celeste" (DNI Blue booklet), foreigner's IDs and additional provisions were also in distinct color, and with the inscription "EXTRANJERO" (FOREIGNER) whith different format and pages form than green booklet for nationals.
+Prior to the "DNI libreta celeste" (DNI Blue booklet), foreigner's IDs and additional provisions were also in distinct color, and with the inscription "EXTRANJERO" (FOREIGNER) with different format and pages form than green booklet for nationals.
 On the old pre-biometric DNI, it used to have the inscription "EXTRANJERO" in red print, but it was later removed in 2021, And since 2022 it is not included.
 Today, Argentine Identity cards are fairly as the same as for citizens as for foreigners.
 However, the term "DNI for foreigners" is still used.
 Within Argentina, it is sufficient to know where they are and to show them to the police within a reasonable amount of time, when requested.

 History

 Venezuelan migrants in Argentina face long waits to obtain identity cards for their children, a key document for accessing education and healthcare.

 The regulation and issuance of identity documents for foreign residents in Argentina has evolved through several administrative resolutions and policy reforms since the 1990s.

 In 1994, the Ministerio del Interior issued Resolución N° 4478/1994, which allowed foreign residents with at least ten years of residence in the country to obtain a Documento Nacional de Identidad (DNI) without presenting their birth certificate, provided they could show a certificate of residence issued by the Dirección Nacional de Migraciones or an identity card from the Policía Federal Argentina.